rosedj1/CMSOfficeHours/UF/HiPerGator_HPG.md

 # This script was taken from: https://help.rc.ufl.edu/doc/Remote_Jupyter_Notebook#SLURM_Job
 ```

-(4) Do: `sbatch practice.sbatch`
+4. In your HPG terminal do: `sbatch practice.sbatch`
-(5) `cat` the log file produced in your area
+5. Then `cat` the log file (`jupyter_notebook.log`) produced in your area.
-(6) Copy the line that starts with `ssh` and execute that command in a second local terminal.
+6. Copy the line that starts with `ssh` and execute that command in a new local terminal (not HPG terminal).
-(7) Copy the line that looks like 'http://localhost:23775' and paste it into your browser.
+7. Copy the line that looks like `http://localhost:23775` and paste it into your browser.

 Possible errors:

-(1) "Resource allocation error" or something similar: This most likely means that your group doesn't have the necessary resources to submit SLURM scripts.
+- "Resource allocation error" or something similar: This most likely means that your group doesn't have the necessary resources to submit SLURM scripts.
 How to check it:
   - In your HPC terminal: `id`.
 This will show your group.
-Ask this person to put ~$1,000,000 towards HPC resources, because science.
+  kindly ask this person to put $1,000,000 towards HPG resources, because science.
   - For more debugging, go to: https://help.rc.ufl.edu/doc/Remote_Jupyter_Notebook

-Important Notes:
+Notes:

+- Log into a specific SLURM node: `ssh -NL 26686:c25a-s26.ufhpc:26686 your_gatorlink@gator.rc.ufl.edu`
-- You can `import ROOT` but I can only get it to work on Python2 kernels.
+- I can only `import ROOT` on a Python2 kernel, not Python3.
 - I cannot get feather to work on HPG or IHEPA computers.
+- The name Jupyter is a combination of other coding languages: Julia + Python + R
+  - Although Jupyter notebooks can accommodate R, users prefer R studio.

-Matt's potentially useful JupyNB tutorial:
+- Matt Gitzendanner's JupyNB tutorial: `/blue/data/training/Jupyter/Training_demo.ipynb`
-/ufrc/data/training/Jupyter/Training_demo.ipynb

-In the Notebook, do:
-%env    # Can set environment variables.
-%run     # Run a python script.
-%who    # See all defined variables.
-Put a '!' in front of a bash command to run that bash command!
-- e.g. you can
-- I think you can also put %%bash at the top of the cell to run entire blocks of bash commands.
-%timeit    # Runs 10K loops of your code, takes the 3 fastest

-df = pd.DataFrame(data, columns=['a','b'])
-scatter_matrix(df, alpha=0.9, figsize=())
+---

 QUESTIONS:
-[X] Why doesn't my squeue command work?
-- change bash_profile
 [X] I can't reconnect to my screen command because each time I log into the cluster I attach to a different node
 - Reattach to: ssh login1
 - `hostname` to get host info
 [X] Do I have to run sbatch script.sbatch or can I just do ./script.sbatch
 - ALWAYS do `sbatch`.
 This will use the cluster's resources instead of /ufrc/'s (a filesystem) resources.
-- Remember to do `scancel <job_id>`
-- `squeue -u rosedj1` to get job_id
-- /ufrc/  /orange/  /blue/ are all parallel file systems
-- filesystem = hard drive, data storage
-- login1, login2 are individual servers
 [X] After I do cmsenv, I can't run a Python3 kernel.
 - I can!
 Lovely.
 [X] You say up above it runs 100K loops but I think it's just 10K loops.